compwron/compwron.github.io/_posts/2015-12-22-tearing-apart-companies-a-partial-todo-list.md

  -
 ---

+I am really glad that this is not my job, but it is fun to watch.

 When you separate a little company from a bigger company- even if, once upon a time, the little company used to be a separate company, before it got bought- there is a lot lot lot to do.
 Here are some musings on it, with a (very partial) list of items that need separating.

 You will need